microsoft/terminal/doc/specs/#885 - winrt Terminal Settings.md

     // Create a copy of the existing AppSettings AppSettings Clone();

+    // Compares object to "source" and applies changes to
-    // Deserialize the existing AppSettings into a settings file void Export(String path);
+    // the settings file at "outPath"
+    void ApplyChanges(String outPath, AppSettings source);
 }
 ```